Design and Analysis of a Concatenated Code for Intersymbol Interference Wiretap Channels: Introduction

-In this paper, we focus on a practical single-carrier communication scheme under full ISI, i.e., where the delay significantly exceeds the symbol interval.
-We address the coding problem of achieving reliable and information-theoretically secure communication in an ISI wiretap channel (ISI-WTC) setup~\cite{10068266}, where the transmitter (Alice) is connected to a legitimate receiver (Bob, labeled by ``$\userB$'') and to an eavesdropper (Eve, labeled by ``$\userE$'') by two independent ISI channels.
-We assume that the channel transfer polynomials of both Bob and Eve are available at Alice's encoder.
-The assumption that the eavesdropper’s channel tap coefficients are known at the transmitter corresponds to scenarios where Eve is another active user in the network, from whom Bob’s message must be kept information-theoretically secure.
+In this paper, we study the problem of code design for achieving reliable and information-theoretically secure communication over an ISI wiretap channel (ISI-WTC) model~\cite{10068266}.
+In this setup, the transmitter (Alice) is connected to a legitimate receiver (Bob, labeled by ``$\userB$'') and to an eavesdropper (Eve, labeled by ``$\userE$'') through two independent ISI channels.
+We consider a setting where the channel impulse responses (CIRs) of both Bob and Eve are fixed and known to all parties.
+Notably, the assumption that the eavesdropper's CIR is known at the transmitter corresponds to scenarios where Eve is another active user in the network, against whom Bob's secret message must be kept information-theoretically secure.